FOREX-Dollar on track for first weekly fall in 2024 | Business

 "For the dollar/yen to weaken, we need the Fed to start cutting rates," he added.
 Elsewhere, the flow into higher-yielding currencies helped lift the Australian and New Zealand dollars.

-China's yuan has made a steady return since the Lunar New Year holiday break, barely moving this week at 7.1959 per dollar despite steep cuts to Chinese mortgage rates.
+China's yuan has made a steady return since the Lunar New Year holiday break.
+It barely moved this week at 7.2056 per dollar despite steep cuts to Chinese mortgage rates.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)